60 people sickened in 'chemical incident' at Texas water park - KESQ

 Ladder truck used to decontaminate those affected

+Anyone who was at the park and begins to feel ill should seek medical attention, Hidalgo said.

-“If you were at the water park, if you are feeling sick, please make sure you seek medical attention.
-If you feel sick, call 911.
+“If you feel sick, call 911.
 If you find yourself in the emergency room, please, as soon as you walk in, let them know that you were here.
 Do not sit in the waiting room with other folks because we don’t know yet exactly what chemical, what caused these illnesses.
 And so we don’t want to expose other folks to that,” she said.

 Chief Seifert said 26 people were taken to area hospitals and 39 refused transport.
 He said they were decontaminated before leaving the park.